ramblingadam/ff7-rebirth-packager/README.md

 structure.

 ```
-MOD_BASE_DIR <- You will set this directory during the first run of the script
+MOD_BASE_DIR/ <- You will set this directory during the first run of the script
-├── my-first-mod <- The script will detect all folders in MOD_BASE_DIR for you to select from
+├── my-first-mod/ <- The script will detect all folders in MOD_BASE_DIR for you to select from
-│   └── mod-content <- You must have a folder called mod-content inside your individual mod folders
+│   └── mod-content/ <- You must have a folder called mod-content inside your individual mod folders
 │       └── ...
 ├── tifa-green-hair
-│   └── mod-content <- mod-content must include the entire default path to the assets your mod is changing
+│   └── mod-content/ <- mod-content must include the entire default path to the assets your mod is changing
-│       └── End
+│       └── End/
-│           └── Content
+│           └── Content/
-│               └── Character
+│               └── Character/
-│                   └── Player
+│                   └── Player/
-│                       └── PC0002_00_Tifa_Standard
+│                       └── PC0002_00_Tifa_Standard/
-│                           └── Texture
+│                           └── Texture/
 │                               └── PC0002_00_Hair_C.uasset
 │                               └── PC0002_00_Hair_C.ubulk
 ├── cloud-purple-eyes
-│   └── mod-content
+│   └── mod-content/
 └       └── ...
 ```